Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Estimation

-In words, the minimizers of $\eqref{eq:emp_loss_w}$ converge to the representation and hypothesis that minimize the counterfactual risk, in the limit of infinite samples. \end{thmthm} \end{mdframed} Theorem~\ref{thm:asymptotics} may be generalized further to the case of estimating the value of an abritrary treatment policy under a shift in marginal distribution $p(X)$.
-See Appendix~\ref{app:asymptotics} for a proof of Theorem~\ref{thm:asymptotics} in this general setting.
+In words, the minimizers of $\eqref{eq:emp_loss_w}$ converge to the representation and hypothesis that minimize the counterfactual risk, in the limit of infinite samples. \end{thmthm} \end{mdframed} Thorem~\ref{thm:asymptotics} is proven in Appendix~\ref{app:asymptotics}.
+The result may be generalized further to the case of estimating the value of an abritrary treatment policy under a shift in marginal distribution $p(X)$.
+See the Appendix and \citet{johansson2018learning} for results in this setting.

+{ \blockedit \paragraph{Relating bound and learning objective.} Learning objectives \eqref{eq:emp_loss}--\eqref{eq:emp_loss_w} are direct results of Theorem~\ref{thm:main_rep}.
+However, unlike the factor $C_\Phi$ in \eqref{eq:thm_rep_bound}, the hyperparameter $\alpha$, which takes its place in the objectives, is independent of the representation $\Phi$.
+As remarked previously, when $\Phi$ shrinks the representation space, $C_\Phi$ must grow for Theorem~\ref{thm:main_rep} to be valid.
+Hence, any fixed $\alpha$ might be either too small during the learning of $\Phi$, implying that the learning objective is not a bound on the counterfactual risk, or too large, over-penalizing distributional distance (see Figure~\ref{fig:ihdp_vs_alpha}).
+We view the role of $\alpha$ similar to that of the regularization parameters of LASSO and ridge regression---not for directly evaluating a generalization bound, but for controlling the tradeoff between bias and variance~\citep{friedman2001elements}.
+In empirical results, we find that a fixed value of $\alpha$ can help learning an estimator with lower counterfactual risk. }